dangarfield/garcon-magic-bartender/README.md

 `Visualiser`
 - Init with logic stubbed data
 - Create static map of restaurant with tables, bar, positions for all (50?) users (origins) and toilet
-- Paths and origins are set for each user / can be group based on position, different paths can go in different directions to the bar / toilet
+- Paths and origins are set for each user / can be group based on position, different paths can go in different directions to the bar / toilet / smoke
 - Queue required for bartender service, bartender requires 10 seconds to make a drink
-- (For simplicity, although against decoupling) Syndicate travel event data, rather than doing this in the movement listener
+- (For simplicity, although against decoupling) Syndicate travel event data, rather than doing this in the movement listener -- Data about a journey is sent to the server on completion -- Journey data is processed into training data for movement and drink prediction -- Raw data and be processed again if necessary
 - Animate loop
 -- User at table, no movement required > Stay
 -- User at table, go to toilet > Create / select path(s) and follow